mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > This is the true body, and therefore is observing the body as impure, which transcends pure and impure.

-But literally, Dogen Zenji [uses a] more vivid representation.
-He says:
+[That is the translation,] but literally, Dogen Zenji [says it in a more vivid way]:

 > This is the true body, and therefore is observing the body as impure, *which is vividly hopping along*.

 [Literally] he says “hopping long”, or “jumping along”, or “vividly living”.
-[This translation] says, “transcends pure and impure”.
-This is okay – I understand it – but literally Dogen Zenji says [something] more alive.
-The observation of the body as impure is just like something leaping along, vividly, constantly; that is called observation of the body as impure.
-It means, you cannot pin it down, because it is living, working constantly.
-Your body is leaping, jumping along, living vividly, constantly.
+[The translation] says, “transcends pure and impure” – this is okay, I understand it, but literally Dogen Zenji says something more alive.
+The observation of the body as impure is just like something leaping along, vividly, constantly.
+It means you cannot pin it down, because it is living, working constantly.
+Your body is leaping, jumping along, living vividly.

 That’s why you don’t know.
 Even though you pick up breathing, you don’t know what the breathing is.
 Every moment breathing is different.
 Every day of sesshin is different.
-You always expect, “In this sesshin, I would like to have a *good* sesshin.”
+You always expect, “In *this* sesshin, I would like to have a *good* sesshin.”
 Of course.
 But if you’re jumping into it, sesshin is not an idea, sesshin is something alive, because *you* do it.
 Your human body is something alive, so [...] finally the sesshin is going in a different way from what you have expected.

 So whatever you say – sesshin, or human body, breath, your eyes, *[unintelligible]*, activities, spiritual life – all are something alive.
 And then, you have to observe or contemplate that human body which is vividly living.
 Not an idea; not the human body separate from mind; not the human body separate from the trees, birds, or human activities.
 We have to see the human body which is vividly alive: living, jumping, hopping along.
 Because when your body is really hopping along, or living, you don’t know what the human body is.
-That is called *transcendent*.
-So transcend your ideas, your idea of purity or impurity, or good or bad.
-You don’t know, you cannot pin [it] down ...
+That is called *transcend*.
+So transcend your ideas – your idea of purity or impurity, or good or bad.
+You don’t know, you cannot pin down ...

 ### Part 2